Pumpkin Patch and Spooky Trail

 12. Are there toilets?

-Yes, we have a mobile toilet block and one accessible temporary toilet with a baby changing facility.
+Yes, we have a mobile toilet block, handwashing and one accessible temporary toilet with a baby changing facility.
 Facilities are basic and fairly limited on site.

 13. What food and drink is available at your events?

 The Toot sells proper coffee, tea, hot chocolate, brownies and flapjacks, ice creams and other soft drinks.
 The Tasty Toot sells hot dogs, burgers, breakfast rolls and kids meal deals.
-This year we will also be selling pizza.
 The Sweet Toot sells hot brownies, toffee apples, crepes and other goodies.

 14. Is the site buggy and wheelchair friendly?